nsrk-2402/Phishing_URL_Detector/README.md

-# Phishing-URL-Detector
+# Anti Phisher
-A Flask Based Web Application which is used to detect the phishing URL's.
+Afraid of being phished?
+Fear no more, To detect the phishing URL's. we have developed a Flask based Web Application.